 Knit Picks is loved by crocheters and knitters worldwide.
 Judging from the quality of their products and service, their wool winder is no exception.
 Is it worth your money?
 I discuss the good and bad, plus how to use it.

 I reviewed, fact checked and updated this post on April 28, 2023

 Designed by the yarn company Knit Picks (owned by Crafts Americana Group), it’s a helpful tool to make it easier for crocheters to keep their yarn neat and tidy and comfortable to work with.
 It winds hanks, skeins, and other ways threads come to handy center pull cakes, which are very easy to work with.
 It saves you time, is convenient, and it’s straightforward to use.

 Knit Picks Yarn Ball Winder

-Keep in mind this the only yarn winder available from Knit Picks.
-If you’re looking for a jumbo or heavy-duty version, you will have to choose another company to buy from.
+Works equally well in tandem with or without a yarn swift, though having the said item certainly makes the process much more comfortable!
+This the only yarn winder available from Knit Picks.
+If you’re looking for a jumbo or heavy-duty version, you’ll have to choose another company to buy from.

 Note: When it arrives, the metal yarn guide arm will be folded against the yarn winder.
 To start winding correctly, you need to move it and place it opposite the crank.